GoWebMe2020/pets_play/README.md

 *Note: These user stories are API based only.*

+- As a user, I would like to register an account for myself with and email and password
+- As a user, I would like to be able to log in with my account
+- As a user, I would like to log out from my account
-- As a user, I would like to register a profile for my pet
+- As a user, I would like to create a profile for my pet
 - As a user, I would like the profile to include
   - Name (Pet's)
   - Surname (Owner's)